asciifaceman/blender-renderfarm-ami/README.md

 # Blender Renderfarm AMI
-Creates an AMI that contains a Blender instance with the crowd render addon installed, enabled, and started with CUDA settings for AWS GPU instances
+Creates an AMI that contains a Blender instance with the crowd render addon installed, enabled, and started with CUDA settings for AWS GPU instances (eventually)

+Going to make public AMIs once it's further along.

+Current test AMI: ami-03825bcd1e45a4d47s

 # TODO
 * Generate packer json with account-specifics